 - The King Embodies the Word: Robert d’Anjou and the Politics of Preaching (Leiden: E.J.
 Brill, 2000)

 - Translated and edited, University Training in Medieval Europe. by Alfonso Maierù (Leiden: Brill, 1994).

 - “Lady Jacopa and Francis: Mysticism and The Management of Francis of Assisi’s Deathbed Story” In Death, Dying and Mysticism: The Ecstasy of the End, eds.
-Thomas Cattoi and Christopher Moreman (Palgrave, in-press).
+Thomas Cattoi and Christopher Moreman (Palgrave, 2015), pp. 15-34.

 - “Franciscan Lay Women and the Charism to Preach,” In Franciscans and Preaching: Every Miracle from the Beginning of the World Came about through Words, ed.
 Tim Johnson, (Leiden: Brill, 2013), pp. 41-57.

 - “Angela of Foligno, Magistra Theologorum Outside the Universities: A Case of Somatic Theology,” in Her Bright Merits: Essays Honoring Ingrid J. Peterson, OSF. eds.
 Mary Walsh Meany, PhD and Felicity Dorsett, OSF (St. Bonaventure, New York: Franciscan Institute, 2012).